-Not sure why your vacuum has lost its suction?
-The problem is usually due to one of five reasons, and in this video Helen explains with a modern Hoover upright vacuum cleaner.
+Not sure why your vacuum has lost its suction, the problem is usually due to one of five reasons, and in this video eSpares look at how to diagnose and resolve them with a modern Hoover upright vacuum cleaner.

 Hi, I'm Helen from eSpares.